Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: General Features of Rotating Plane Couette Flow

-in addition to the periodicity boundary conditions in the streamwise and spanwise directions.
+We now introduce RPCF as the main flow configuration being used as a test case for the variational optimisation methodology.
+RPCF is defined on the same domain as the general planar wall-bounded flow in section~\ref{sec:variational-solver} with the same Cartesian coordinate system.
+The channel has a height of $2h$, the top and bottom walls move in opposite directions at a speed of $U_w$, with the addition that the domain is rotated about the spanwise direction at a rotational rate of $\Omega$.
+The (non-dimensional) governing equations for this flow are given by

+where the velocity is subject to the same boundary conditions as the flow described at the beginning of section~\ref{sec:methodology}.
+The flow is characterised by two non-dimensional parameters, the Reynolds number $\mathit{Re}$ as defined in section~\ref{sec:methodology} as well as the rotation number $\mathit{Ro}$

+The rotation number is the ratio between the characteristic rotation and inertial forces of the system.
+In this work, only the rotation direction aligned with the shear is considered.
+This is known as anti-cyclonic rotation and acts to produce linear instabilities at finite Reynolds numbers \citep{tsukahara2010}, as opposed to standard plane Couette flow that is linearly stable for all finite Reynolds numbers \citep{daviaud1992}.
+The most interesting parameter regime of the rotation number in this study is $0<\mathit{Ro}<1$, as linear instabilities in the flow are present in this range.
+For any value outside this range for $\mathit{Ro}$, the flow is actually made more linearly stable due to the presence of system rotation \citep{lezius1976,nagata2007}.

 In this work we make an additional assumption that the flow is streamwise-independent ($\partial/\partial x=0$) reducing it to a 2-Dimensional 3-Component (2D3C) formulation.
-The primary reason to use a 2D3C formulation of the flow is to reduce the dimensionality of the problem making the solutions easier to find while retaining many of the key features of the original dynamics.
-This constraint in fact makes the flow exactly analogous to Rayleigh-Benard convection as shown in \citep{eckhardt2020}.
+The primary reason to use a 2D3C formulation is to reduce the dimensionality of the problem making the solutions easier to find while retaining some of the key features of the original dynamics.
+This constraint in fact makes the flow exactly analogous to 2D Rayleigh-Benard convection as shown in \citet{eckhardt2020}.
 The analogy between rotating shear flows and convective thermal flows has been known for some decades \citep{chandrasekhar1961,yih1965}, and has been used to describe Taylor-Couette flows in turbulent regimes in relation to the Rayleigh Benard convection \citep{eckhardt2007}.
-The nature of some steady and streamwise-independent solutions to the RPCF at low Reynolds numbers (before bifurcating into more complex structures) is discussed in \citet{nagata2013,nagata2021}.

-The streamwise-independence means that the domain size of the flow is given solely by the half-channel height $h$ and the spanwise length $L_z$, with the aspect ratio defined as the ratio $\gamma=L_z/h$.
-In this work an aspect ratio of $\gamma=4$ is used exclusively, which is equivalent to setting $L_z=8$.
-The flow is characterised by two non-dimensional parameters, the Reynolds number $\mathit{Re}$ and Rotation number $\mathit{Ro}$ defined as
+The nature of some steady and streamwise-independent solutions to the RPCF at low Reynolds numbers (before bifurcating into more complex structures) is discussed in \citet{nagata2013} and \citet{nagata2021}.
+The streamwise-independence means that the domain size is given solely by the half-channel height $h$ and the spanwise length $L_z$, with the aspect ratio defined as the ratio $\gamma=L_z/h$.
+In this work an aspect ratio of $\gamma=4$ is used exclusively.